Third of three articles in a series about what to expect at different stages of manhood.

 “Unfortunately for men, when they get to this age, they may have problems with erectile dysfunction (ED) and they have problems maybe for the first time with depression,” Dr. Kitson said.

-And depression may be common in older patients because of stressful or sad situations like losing a loved one or transitioning from work to retirement, but when a person’s depression interferes with daily life it could be a medical condition that needs to be treated.
+Depression may also be common in older patients because of stressful or sad situations like losing a loved one or transitioning from work to retirement.
+But when a person’s depression interferes with daily life it could be a medical condition that needs to be treated.

 “So, it’s important to be honest with their doctor so the appropriate testing and treatment can be done,” Dr. Kitson said.